 I would like them to understand the magnitude of the Clinton facilities.
-This campsite is big and requires a lot of year round hard work.
+This campsite is big and requires a lot of year-round hard work.
 The fall is all about the landscape, and making sure every last chair left by a camper in the most random of locations is back in its place.
-Winter comes replacing screens, and winterizing everything, boilers, water system machines, draining water… On top of that, we operates a public water system, which requires sampling reports and much more.
+Winter comes replacing screens, and winterizing everything, boilers, water system machines, draining water….
+On top of that, we operate a public water system, which requires sampling reports and much more.

 Where do you see CRS in 5 years?

 I see continued support from the alumni community for our program, which is very unique, continuing in the path.
 I feel more positive about our future than I have in the last 8 years.
 Uncertainty is not an option anymore.
 I am very positive about this legacy living on.
 This has been my favorite camp year.
 The staff from Janessa on down, everyone has been great.
 There has been a lot of returning staff: former campers or former staff.
 It is very helpful for have people that know the program.
 And the campers were fantastic.